 Ready.
 Set.
 Shop.
 Every summer since 2015 Amazon has designated an “Amazon Prime Day” with savings and revenue that rival the frenzy surrounding Black Friday.
 In the span of two decades, Amazon has progressed from an online bookseller to the most dominant force in retail, delivering millions of items to customers at the right price and faster than anyone else.

-Recently Amazon has even moved beyond retail and has begun disrupting (and dominating) other industries, from cloud-based web hosting (AWS) to groceries (Whole Foods).
-But what is the key to Amazon’s success that allows it to pull off monstrous feats like moving such massive volume of product on Prime Day?
+Recently Amazon has even moved beyond retail and begun disrupting (and dominating) other industries, from cloud-based web hosting (AWS) to groceries (Whole Foods).
+But what is the key to Amazon’s success, enabling it to essentially create its own holiday and move such a massive volume of product with a consistent level of competence?

 Driven by commitment to operational excellence and focusing on the customer experience, Amazon spent millions on research and development to perfect its supply chain process.
 The bad news for your company: you probably don’t have the same resources as Amazon to catch up.
 The good news: your IT systems already contain all the data you need to help you streamline your processes.

-Process Mining is a big-data analytics approach that leverages the digital event logs in a company’s existing IT systems to create a visual reconstruction of an organization’s supply chain, and more importantly, the business processes within it.
+Process mining uses the digital event logs in your company’s existing IT systems to create a visual reconstruction of your supply chain, and more importantly, the business processes within it.
 This allows decision makers to easily visualize and analyze cross-departmental processes like purchase-to-pay, order-to-cash, production and logistics, to achieve complete transparency into how these processes are working in real life.

 On top of the data visualization component of process mining, the latest machine learning algorithms make proactive recommendations for process improvement by building on past use cases and acting as an automated business consultant.
 Think of the technology as a combination of an MRI and doctor for your supply chain, providing unbiased visibility and diagnostic capability, in real-time.